 Pay monthly customers

-Your prices will update automatically on 1 April.
+Your prices will have updated automatically on 1 April.
 You don’t need to do anything.

 Pay As You Go customers

-If you have a smart meter your prices will update automatically on 1 April
+If you have a smart meter your prices will have updated automatically on 1 April

-If you have a traditional meter your prices will update when you top up from 1 April
+If you have a traditional meter your prices will have updated when you topped up from 1 April

 Some customers on our variable-rate tariff could see an increase in their electricity prices.
-This is because the price cap is also changing on 1 April.
-Your new prices will take into account both the price cap and the levy reduction.
+This is because the price cap also changed on 1 April.
+Your new prices will have taken into account both the price cap and the levy reduction.

 Yes, it could change – but it depends on a few things.
 Your Direct Debit will be based on your new prices, as well as the energy your home’s used over the past year.
 If the Direct Debit looks too high or too low, we'll let you know.

 Yes.
-The levy reduction will apply to all fixed-rate and variable-rate tariffs from 1 April.
-So if you switch to a different tariff the discount will be applied to your prices automatically.
+The levy reduction was applied to all fixed-rate and variable-rate tariffs from 1 April.
+So if you switch to a different tariff the discount will already be applied.